 Data transfers to third parties

-Your personal data will not be passed on to any third parties without your expressive consent, unless necessary to provide the services or fulfil the contract.
+Your personal data will not be passed on to any third parties without your expressive consent, unless necessary to provide the services or fulfill the contract.
 Accordingly, a transfer of your data to third parties will only be carried out subject to your consent pursuant to Article 6 (1) sentence 1 lit. (a) GDPR, or for the purpose of performance of contract pursuant to Article 6 (1) sentence 1 lit. (b) GDPR.
 The communication to state institutions and authorities entitled to obtain information will also only be carried out within the framework of legal duties of disclosure or if we are obligated by a court decision to disclose information.
-In such case the disclosure of your data is required under Article 6 (1) sentence 1 lit. (c) GDPR in order to comply with a legal duty we are subject to.
+In such case, the disclosure of your data is required under Article 6 (1) sentence 1 lit. (c) GDPR in order to comply with a legal duty we are subject to.

-Insofar as external service providers have access to personal data we have ensured by legal, technical and organisational measures as well as by regular checks that they comply with the regulations of data protection laws.
+Insofar as external service providers have access to personal data we have ensured by legal, technical and organizational measures as well as by regular checks that they comply with the regulations of data protection laws.

 General storage period and erasure

-We will store your personal data no longer than necessary to achieve the purpose for which the information was provided (e.g. performance of contract, reply to your inquiry) or legitimate reasons in terms of Article 17 (3) GDPR, such as statutory retention periods, require storage.
+We will store your personal data no longer than necessary to achieve the purpose for which the information was provided (e.g. performance of a contract, reply to your inquiry) or legitimate reasons in terms of Article 17 (3) GDPR, such as statutory retention periods, require storage.
 As long as statutory retention periods such as, for instance, tax and commercial law provisions conflict with the erasure of your personal data, we will restrict the processing of your data; then your data will be erased according to statutory provisions.